 Golden Gate Bridge Main Cable Access System Design Services, RFQ/RFP 2013-B-8.
 The Engineering Department prepared and advertised on May 14, 2013, a Request for Qualifications/Request for Proposals (RFQ/RFP) for the Golden Gate Bridge Main Cable Access System Design Services.
 On July 23, 2013, three proposals were received by the District.
 Staff evaluated the proposals and interviewed the top two firms on August 7, 2013.
 On September 20, 2013, the Board authorized the execution of a Professional Services Agreement, PSA No. 2013-B-8, with NCM Engineering Corporation, in an amount not to exceed \$799,756, with a contingency amount of \$79,976.
 The Notice to Proceed was issued effective October 17, 2013.
 The consultant submitted the main cable access concepts for District's review and staff selected a traveler system as the preferred concept to be advanced into the final design.
-On March 5, 2015, the consultant to discuss the submittal.
-On May 28, 2015, the consultant submitted review plans and estimated construction cost.
+On March 5, 2015, the consultant submitted the 100% design review plans and estimated construction cost, and staff met with the consultant to discuss the submittal.
+On May 28, 2015, the consultant submitted revised 100% design review plans and estimated construction cost.